 Lee, 4A: If you hadn't taught us entrepreneurship, these dogs would have no home.

-Ma'ayan, 4A: Thank you for the help, we appreciate you very much and thanks to you, we succeeded in our initiative.
+Ma'ayan, 4A: Thank you for your help.
+We appreciate you very much.
+Thanks to you, we succeeded in our initiative.

-Tomer, 4A: Thanks for teaching us entrepreneurship and how to be an entrepreneur.
+Tomer, 4A: Thanks for teaching us entrepreneurship and how to be entrepreneurs.

 Ronni A, 4B: Thanks for helping the adoption day succeed.

 Shahaf, 4B: I had so much fun!
 Love, Shahaf.

 Koren, 4B: Thank you for lots of help!

 Ronni Z, 4B: Thank you!
 You taught us a lot.